Monarchy of Barbados: The Crown and the Defence Force

-The Queen's Colour of the Barbados Regiment was carried only when a guard was mounted by the Queen of Barbados, the Barbadian Royal Family and the Governor General of Barbados.
-Mary, Princess Royal and Countess of Harewood presented the regiment with its first stand of Colours on 23 February 1953.
+The Queen's Colour of the Barbados Regiment was carried only when a guard was mounted for the Queen of Barbados, the royal family, and the governor-general of Barbados.
+Mary, Princess Royal and Countess of Harewood, presented the regiment with its first stand of Colours on 23 February 1953.
 The Queen's Colour was paraded in Trooping the Colour for the first time on 19 February 1975, in the presence of the Queen.
 It was also trooped on 21 November 1987 to mark the 21st anniversary of Barbadian Independence, and on 4 June 2012 during the parade in honour of the Diamond Jubilee of Queen Elizabeth II.

 The Crown and the Police Force

 The Barbadian Police Force was known as "The Royal Barbados Police Force".
-The prefix "Royal" was dropped, and its name was changed to "Barbados Police Service", when the Barbadian monarchy was abolished.
+The prefix "Royal" was granted by the Queen during her visit in February 1966.
+The name was changed to "Barbados Police Service", when the monarchy was abolished in 2021.

 Every member of the Royal Barbados Police Force had to swear allegiance to the monarch of Barbados, on taking office.
 Under the Police Act of Barbados, the oath of office was:

 Barbadian royal symbols

 From the beginning of Queen Elizabeth II's reign onwards, royal symbols in Barbados were altered to make them distinctly Barbadian or new ones created, such as the Coat of arms of Barbados (presented on 14 February 1966 by the Queen to then President of the Senate Sir Grey Massiah) and the Queen's Royal Standard for Barbados, created in 1975.
 Second in precedence was the personal flag of the governor-general.

-The main symbol of the Barbadian monarchy was the sovereign herself.
+The main symbol of the monarchy was the sovereign herself.
 Thus, framed portraits of her were displayed in public buildings and government offices.
 A portrait of the Queen also greeted visitors in the immigration queue at the airport in Bridgetown.
 The Queen also appeared on commemorative Barbadian stamps.
 A crown was also used to illustrate the monarchy as the locus of authority, appearing on police force, postal workers, prison officers, and Barbados Defence Force regimental and maritime badges and rank insignia, as well as Barbadian honours, the system of such created through Letters Patent issued by Queen Elizabeth II in July 1980.